 As a small business, you may not have, or see the need of having a dedicated Human Resources (HR) person or team.
 When there’s a relatively small number of employees to manage, many SMEs get by perfectly well without an employment expert.

-But if you’re getting bogged down in personnel issues or are a growing company, you might need to consider hiring a Human Resources management professional.
+But if you’re getting bogged down in personnel issues or are a growing company, you might want to think about hiring an HR person.

 What is Human Resources?

-What people don’t realise, however, is that they also work with managers to help develop long-term strategies for growth and development, and implement training procedures.
+What people don’t realise, however, is that they can also be a vital link to business success, working with managers to help develop long-term strategies for growth and development, and implementing training procedures.

 When does a company need a dedicated HR person?